Lecture: online

-Seminar: online
+Seminar: TBA

 Scripts - Physical Chemistry of Polymers 2 (login with your JGU account)